-Bluefield, VA – Bluefield College student leaders received the first iPad bundles today as they returned to campus.
-Bluefield College announced their partnership with Apple in May to bring new iPad bundles to every on-campus student and faculty member.
+Bluefield, VA – Bluefield University student leaders received the first iPad bundles today as they returned to campus.
+Bluefield University announced its partnership with Apple in May to bring new iPad bundles to every on-campus student and faculty member.
 The new initiative, ‘RAMSConnect’, will ensure students have equal access to their classroom experience.

-Each on-campus student will receive the iPad Air 4, Smart Keyboard, and the Apple Pencil 2.
-Students will be able to keep these devices upon graduating from BC.
+Each on-campus student will receive the iPad Air 4, Smart Keyboard, and Apple Pencil 2.
+Students will be able to keep these devices upon graduating from BU.

-Bluefield College Student Government Association President, Isaiah Rife, received the first iPad bundle.
-“The iPad (initiative) shows that the faculty and staff at Bluefield College care about us (students) and want us to succeed,” said Rife.
+Bluefield University Student Government Association President, Isaiah Rife, received the first iPad bundle.
+“The iPad (initiative) shows that the faculty and staff at BU care about us (students) and want us to succeed,” said Rife.
 “They want everyone to have an equal opportunity to do the best they can with their schoolwork and to succeed after college.”

-“What makes this new strategic goal a ‘game changer’ for BC students is that all will have the same equipment for accessing classroom technology,” said Dr. Marshall Flowers, vice president of Academic Affairs at Bluefield College.
+“What makes this new strategic goal a ‘game changer’ for BU students is that all will have the same equipment for accessing classroom technology,” said Dr. Marshall Flowers, vice president of Academic Affairs at Bluefield University.
 “This will include livestream and lecture capture sessions, eTextbooks, and the new online learning platform, Canvas.”

 Fall student-athletes will receive their iPad bundles on August 12 and returning and new on-campus students will receive bundles on August 17.